 Watch comedies, read comics.
 Throw away that ugly seriousness form your face.
 Laughing is a safety valve for your stress relief mechanism.
 It actually let it out from your body in bursts.
 And while you’re laughing you can still learn new stuff, like personal development lessons from Dumbo.

 Do you remember when you had the first major success of your life?
 No?
 I thought so.
 We tend to overlook this simple habit of writing down our feelings every time we have a major breakthrough in our lives.
 If you want the shortest path to motivation, just keep a log of your successes.
 And get inspired by it.

 This is one the easiest and simplest way to summon motivation.
-Just walk out from the office, start doing some pushups, just go for a short run around the house, or take your adult baseball bat to the batting cages for a bit..
+Just walk out from the office, start doing some pushups, or just go for a short run around the house.
 It will instantly declutter your physical body.
 Every time you exercise, you produce endorphins.
 Endorphins are good.